athul-7735/green-global-initiative/README.md

 - SonarQube: uses static analysis to find bugs in the code.
 - OWASP: uses dynamic analysis to find bugs in the code.
 - SNYK: uses static analysis tool for identifying vulnerabilities and bugs in the code
+- Trivy: Comprehensive security scanner for vulnerability assessment of container images and infrastructure

 # Testing: